Monday Evening Forecast Preview – KION546

 --------------------------------------------------------------------------

--The outlook from the Climate Prediction Center for August 7th – 13th calls for the likelihood of ABOVE normal temperatures and ABOVE normal precipitation.
+-The outlook from the Climate Prediction Center for August 15th – 21st calls for the likelihood of ABOVE normal temperatures and near normal precipitation.
 Note: Little to no precipitation typically falls this time of year.

 - ENSO (El Niño/La Niña) STATUS: El Niño Advisory